BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ### How it works
 The wallet-product will generate a wallet with a keypair, then encrypt and back the key up to a location that the user is unlikely to lose access to, while hard for a malicious third party to gain access to.

 With most implementations so far, the location will be the keychain or key-value store on a mobile device that is also backed up by the OS provider such as iOS (iCloud) or Android (Google Drive).

-That makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.
+This makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.

 ### Best practice

-**When to use** - when risk of loss from negligence is higher than loss from theft, for beginners
+**When to use**
+- When risk of self-inflicted loss is higher than loss from theft
+- For beginners, or products with progressive security
+- For lower values

+**When not to use**
+- When storing high values
-**When not to use** - when storing high value amounts, when risk to loss from theft is higher than loss to negligence
+- When risk of loss from theft is higher than self-inflicted loss

-**Variations** - Storage location, biometrics use, additional PIN
+- When complete self-sovereignty is important to the target audience

+**Variations**
+- Storage location (keychain, iCloud, Google Drive, One Password etc.)
+- Additional user authentication (biometrics, pin)

+**Products that use this scheme**
+- Casa Mobile Key
-**Products that use this scheme** - Casa Mobile Key, Photon SDK (in development), Paymobil (not a bitcoin product)
+- Photon SDK (in development)
+- Paymobil (not a bitcoin product)

 ***